KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 After the RevSys after-party, I had the chance to eat at a restaurant I had wanted to eat at all week.

 I learned of [L'Opera](https://lopera.com/) through Mariatta's [PyCon US 2026 website](https://travel.mariatta.ca/pycon-us-2026/).

-I poked a bit of fun at it on social media when
+I poked a bit of fun at it on social media...

 But, I love Italian food and the restaurant had great reviews.
 It did not disappoint!

 ![](pycon-us-2026-recap-images/lopera-lombrani.jpg)
-I had the Lombrani, which was mentioned in many customer reviews: homemade ravioli stuffed with red wine braised shortrib of beef and ricotta, gorgonzola, green pea and broccolini cream sauce.
+I had the Lombrani, one of their most popular dishes: homemade ravioli stuffed with red wine braised shortrib of beef and ricotta, gorgonzola, green pea and broccolini cream sauce.
 It was incredible.
 I want to go back!

 As an added bonus, Paul Everitt saw me at the bar and invited me to join the JetBrains Team at their table for some fun conversation!